I tried running NVIDIA Cosmos 3 on DGX Spark

 Hello, I'm Morishige from Classmethod's Manufacturing Business Technology Department.

-I've been strongly feeling lately that NVIDIA is at the forefront of Physical AI (AI with embodiment, Physical AI).
-As the foundation supporting robot control and factory simulation, World Foundation Models have become increasingly important.
+I've been strongly sensing lately that NVIDIA is at the forefront of Physical AI (embodied AI).
+As the foundation supporting robot control and factory simulation, the importance of World Foundation Models has risen significantly.

 Cosmos 3 Architecture — MoT 2-Tower

-In previous Cosmos series, models were provided individually for each use case, such as Cosmos Predict 2.5 for video generation and Cosmos Reason 2 as a VLM for video understanding.
+In previous Cosmos series, models were provided individually for each purpose, such as Cosmos Predict 2.5 for video generation and Cosmos Reason 2 as a VLM for video understanding.
 Cosmos 3 significantly changes this configuration.
-The core of Cosmos 3 is the Omni model, with a structure where two towers — the Reasoner Tower and Generator Tower — run in parallel within the same MoT (Mixture-of-Transformers) architecture.
+The core of Cosmos 3 is the Omni model, where two towers called Reasoner Tower and Generator Tower run in parallel within the same MoT (Mixture-of-Transformers) architecture.

-The Reasoner Tower is the understanding-focused VLM responsible for "reading and judging" video and text, while the Generator Tower is the generation-focused diffusion expert responsible for "creating and operating" images, video, audio, and actions.
-The key point is that rather than placing these two as separate models, they are connected through shared latent representations, allowing the generation tower to directly receive the intermediate representations derived by the understanding tower as conditions.
-Text is decoded autoregressively by predicting the next token in sequence, while images, video, audio, and actions are generated through iterative denoising — a design that allows the most suitable generation method for each modality to be used within a single framework.
+The Reasoner Tower is a VLM responsible for understanding — "reading and judging" video and text — while the Generator Tower is a diffusion expert responsible for generation — "creating and moving" images, video, audio, and actions.
+The key point is that rather than placing these two as separate models side by side, they are connected through shared latent representations, so the generator tower can directly receive the intermediate representations derived by the understanding tower as conditions.
+Text uses autoregressive decoding that predicts the next token sequentially, while images, video, audio, and actions are generated through iterative denoising — a design that allows the most suitable generation method for each modality to be used within a single framework.

-Cosmos 3 provides this MoT-configured omnimodel in two sizes: Nano (15.17B) and Super (63.99B).
-During inference, you can also extract just the Reasoner Tower to run it as a VLM, so you can use the same model either as a Reasoner for understanding-oriented tasks or as the full omnimodel when generation is also needed.
-This article focuses primarily on Nano for validation.
+Cosmos 3 provides this MoT-based omnimodel in two sizes: Nano (15.17B) and Super (63.99B).
+During inference, you can also extract only the Reasoner Tower and run it as a VLM, so the same model can be used either as a Reasoner for understanding-oriented tasks, or as the full omnimodel when generation is needed.
+In this article, we'll focus our verification on Nano.

-The official inference code is set up so that the environment is ready with a single uv sync command, installing torch 2.10.0+cu130, natten (Blackwell wheel), lerobot, and other necessary packages.
-The Wan 2.2 VAE from Alibaba has been adopted as Cosmos 3's visual tokenizer, and it is automatically fetched from Hugging Face on the first inference.
+The official inference code is set up so the environment can be prepared with a single uv sync, installing torch 2.10.0+cu130, natten (Blackwell wheel), lerobot, and more.
+Alibaba's Wan 2.2 VAE has been adopted as the visual tokenizer for Cosmos 3, and it is automatically retrieved from Hugging Face on first inference.

 Running 4 Use Cases

-This is where the main content begins.
-I'll run four modes — text-to-image, text-to-video, image-to-video, and Policy Model — with Cosmos 3's Omni model on DGX Spark.
-All executions are simply configured by specifying official sample JSON files.
+Now for the main topic.
+Let's run 4 modes — text-to-image, text-to-video, image-to-video, and Policy Model — with the Cosmos 3 Omni model on DGX Spark.
+All executions simply involve specifying the official sample JSON, making for a straightforward setup.

 Generating Commercial-Quality Robotics Scenes from Text

 Text-to-image generates images of robotics scenes from long prompts.
-When given content such as "a modern laboratory with white walls and gray floors, a metal-finished robot arm mounted on a white workbench," the actual measurements on DGX Spark showed 960×960 / 35 steps, 22 seconds after model loading, approximately 30 GB GPU memory, producing an image with most of the elements described in the prompt.
-At 22 seconds per image, it's quite moving to think that an open-source world foundation model can run on a single DGX Spark.
-Since it's built on training data from the Physical AI domain, it seems well-suited for VSS and manufacturing synthetic scene materials, as well as data augmentation for PPE training.
+When given content such as "a modern laboratory with white walls and gray floor, a metal-finished robot arm mounted on a white workbench," DGX Spark produced an image containing most of the elements described in the prompt, with actual measurements of 960×960 / 35 steps / 22 seconds after model loading / approximately 30 GB GPU memory.
+It's quite moving to think that 22 seconds per image means an open-source world foundation model runs on a single DGX Spark.
+Since it's built on training data from the Physical AI domain, it seems well-suited for VSS, synthetic scene materials for manufacturing, and data augmentation for PPE training.

-For text-to-video, I tested with the prompt "a gripper grabs a red cube and slowly lifts it."
-Using a light setting of 256p / 24 frames / 12 fps, the inference time was 22 seconds.
-In the generated video, the robot arm structure remained consistent over time, and the action sequence of "descend → contact → grasp → lift" was arranged in a physically valid order.
-The fact that the structure doesn't break down even at low-resolution settings is characteristic behavior of a model trained on the Physical AI domain.
+For text-to-video, we verified operation with the prompt "a gripper grasps a red cube and slowly lifts it."
+With a light setting of 256p / 24 frames / 12 fps, the inference time was 22 seconds.
+In the generated video, the robot arm structure remained consistent over time, and the action sequence of "descend → contact → grasp → lift" was arranged in a physically plausible order.
+The fact that the structure doesn't break down even at low resolution settings is behavior befitting a model trained in the Physical AI domain.

-Image-to-video generates video starting from a conditional image.
-When the official sample's conditional image (robot arms side by side with a wooden board) was given the prompt "the right arm slowly reaches over the board in the center and returns to its original position," the right arm moved exactly as instructed while both arms were preserved.
+Image-to-video generates video starting from a conditioning image.
+When given the prompt "the right arm slowly reaches out over the board in the center and returns to its original position" with the official sample conditioning image (robot arms on left and right with a wooden board), the result cleanly showed only the right arm moving while both arms were maintained — exactly as instructed.
 The inference time was 17 seconds, shorter than text-to-video, suggesting that image conditioning stabilizes diffusion convergence.

-What I personally found interesting is the strong respect for the physical state of the conditional image.
-Since it clearly takes the stance of "preserve what's in the image, don't introduce what's not in the image," this faithfulness of not generating non-existent objects seems reliable for applications like surveillance footage where you want to predict "what would happen if this state were left unattended."
+What I personally found interesting was how strongly it respects the physical state of the conditioning image.
+Its stance of "preserve what's in the image, don't introduce what isn't" is clear, so for applications like surveillance video that predict "what would happen if this state were left unattended," the faithfulness of not spontaneously introducing nonexistent objects seems very reliable.

 The centerpiece of this article is the Policy Model.
-This is the flagship feature mode of Cosmos 3, which simultaneously outputs predicted video and robot action sequences from observation video and natural language task instructions.
-What previously required connecting separate pipelines for "observation," "planning," "generation," and "control" is now completed in a single inference.
+This is the flagship mode of Cosmos 3, simultaneously outputting predicted video and robot action sequences from observation video and natural language task instructions.
+What previously required connecting separate pipelines for "observation," "planning," "generation," and "control" is completed in a single inference.

-For validation, I used the official sample as-is.
-The observation video is a Bridge dataset in LeRobot v3 format (WidowX kitchen robot), and the prompt is "Put the pot to the left of the purple item." in English.
-Running on DGX Spark, it output a 640×480 × 17 frame predicted video and 16 steps × 10-dimensional actions in 21 seconds after model loading.
+For verification, we used the official sample as-is.
+The observation video is from the Bridge dataset in LeRobot v3 format (WidowX kitchen robot), and the prompt in English is "Put the pot to the left of the purple item."
+Running on DGX Spark, it output 640×480 × 17 frames of predicted video and 16 steps × 10-dimensional actions in 21 seconds after model loading.

-The prompt instructions are properly reproduced in the video: "pot" is interpreted as the stainless bowl corresponding to the "portable container" in the scene, resulting in a flow of grasping and moving it to the left.
+The prompt instructions are properly reproduced in the video — "pot" is interpreted as the stainless steel bowl in the scene that corresponds to "a portable container," and the flow of grasping it and moving to the left is realized.

-Here's the highlight.
+Here's where it gets interesting.
 The Policy Model outputs numerical values for "how to move the robot arm" together with the video.
-A numerical sequence for 16 steps of arm movement (combining values for end-effector position, orientation, gripper open/close, etc.) is output at a precision level that can be directly passed to the arm for operation.
-The sample includes "reference movements" to compare against your own output.
-The official pass/fail threshold (0.05) is also defined, making it clear whether the result passes or fails.
+The arm movements for 16 steps (a numerical sequence summarizing hand position, orientation, gripper opening/closing, etc.) come out at a level of precision that could be passed directly to an arm for execution.
+The sample includes "reference movements" for comparison against your output.
+The official pass/fail threshold (0.05) is also defined, making the evaluation clear.

-The overall error was 0.013194, which is less than a quarter of the passing threshold of 0.05.
-Out of 16 steps, 14 steps almost perfectly matched the reference, with slight deviation only at the moment when the gripper opens and closes.
-The fact that it could simultaneously generate predicted video and passing-level movement commands in 21 seconds using only observation video and natural language instructions gives a hands-on sense that it could be practically viable as a foundation for "giving verbal instructions to an arm" with small robots like Reachy Mini or SO-ARM101.
+The overall error was 0.013194, less than one-quarter of the passing threshold of 0.05.
+14 out of 16 steps matched the reference almost exactly, with slight deviation only at the moment the gripper opens and closes.
+Being able to simultaneously produce predicted video and passing-level movement from just observation video and natural language instructions in 21 seconds gives a real sense of practical readiness as a foundation for "instructing an arm with words" for small robots like Reachy Mini or SO-ARM101.

 Differences from Before and Summary